Particular/docs.particular.net/nservicebus/hosting/cloud-services-host/critical.md

 ### Versions 6.2.2 and above

-The Azure host is terminated on critical errors by default.
+By default, the Azure host is terminated when critical errors occur.
 When the host is terminated, the Azure Fabric controller will restart the host automatically.

 ### Versions 6.2.1 and below

-The Azure host is not terminated on critical errors by default and only shuts down the bus.
+The Azure host is not terminated by default when critical errors occurs, only the bus is shut down.
 This would cause the role not to process messages until the role host is restarted.
 To address this (probably undesired) behavior, implement a critical errors action that shuts down the host process instead.

 snippet: DefineCriticalErrorActionForAzureHost